<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 The best risk plans define all possible scenarios and provide one or more solutions or mitigation strategies for each.
 The plan must be constantly monitored for any changes in the external environment and adapted as required.
 Any sole-source contract should have a plan B in place that can be activated with immediate effect.

-If you want to know more about vendor management systems, book a Gatekeeper demo today.
+If you want to know more about how to manage your vendors, book a Gatekeeper demo today

 Ian Bryce